‘The Terminal List’ Season 2 Eyes 2026 Release — Chris Pratt Wants Arnold Schwarzenegger Involved

 Will The Terminal List return for Season 2?

-Yes, The Terminal List is returning for Season 2.
-It was officially renewed in February 2023.
-Chris Pratt confirmed the news in a press release.
+Yes, The Terminal List is returning for Season 2, as the series was officially renewed in February 2023.
+Pratt confirmed the news in a press release.
 “I’m excited to announce that the second season of The Terminal List is on its way, and I couldn’t be more thrilled to reprise my role as James Reece.
-This season promises to be even more intense and action-packed than the first, and I can’t wait for everyone to see it,” Chris Pratt said in a statement at the time.
+This season promises to be even more intense and action-packed than the first, and I can’t wait for everyone to see it,” he said.

-Added Jennifer Salke, head of Amazon and MGM Studios, “The phenomenal summer debut of The Terminal List is a testament to the creativity of Jack Carr, David DiGilio and Chris Pratt along with the cast and teams who delivered such an original and compelling series.
+Jennifer Salke, head of Amazon and MGM Studios, said, “The phenomenal summer debut of The Terminal List is a testament to the creativity of Jack Carr, David DiGilio, and Chris Pratt, along with the cast and teams who delivered such an original and compelling series.
 With the second season of The Terminal List and Prime Video’s new prequel series starring the amazing Taylor Kitsch, we are expanding on the storytelling and characters beloved by so many all over the world.”

 Who will be in The Terminal List Season 2 cast?